 How to get external hyperlinks from a web page – demonstration video

 The short video below demonstrates the usage of the spreadsheet using as an example the URL of this blog.
-In the particular case, 43 hyperlinks retrieved.
+In this particular case, 43 hyperlinks were retrieved.

 The file can be opened with Excel 2007 or newer.
 Please enable macros before using it.
 The VBA code was protected using the Unviewable+.